“Perception is key. How did the officer perceive the encounter? Did she fear for her life or the life of others?”

 I can say from experience that during a potentially life-threatening situation, barking dogs, screaming officers, sirens, and gunshots are sometimes the loudest sounds you’ll ever NOT hear.

 After an intense shootout with an armed bank robber, I shot and killed the man (68 rounds were exchanged—I fired 5).
+That’s him above as emergency medical personnel treat him.

 Even today, at this moment seated here at my desk, I can hear the deafening quiet of that morning.
 And I still view parts of the scene in slow motion.